manjilsaikia/manjilsaikia.github.io/research.md

 permalink: /research/
 ---

-My current work is focused on combinatorics with a side interest in number theory.
-I am also interested in history of mathematics.
-For my publications, see below (arranged in reverse chronological order of publication).
+My current work is focused on combinatorics (enumerative and algebraic), $q$-series and integer partitions, with a strong interest in some aspects of theoretical computer science.
+For some of my work, see below (arranged in reverse chronological order of publication, *some of the papers here may not be the final version that appeared*).

 [MathSciNet Profile](http://www.ams.org/mathscinet/search/author.html?mrauthid=962403) (needs subscription)
 [ZbMath Profile](https://zbmath.org/authors/?q=ai:saikia.manjil-p)

-Some of the papers here may not be the final version that appeared, if you want a latest version send me an email.

 ## Preprints